esbenkc/Emma/README.md

     Includes TP.csv and TP2.csv used in the paper and previous studies (Lauridsen et al., 2019)

 ### Installation
-You can install SentidaV2 through pip with the following command:
+You can install Sentida through pip with the following command:
 ```
 pip install sentida
 ```
 ### Documentation and examples
-See documentation in the SentidaV2 subfolder.
+See documentation in the Sentida subfolder.
 ```
-from sentida.sentida2 import Sentida2, sentida2_examples
+from sentida import Sentida, sentida_examples
-s2 = Sentida2()
+s = Sentida()
-s2.sentida2("Programmering er dejligt.
-Jeg elsker sentimentanalyse!!", output = "by_sentence_mean", normal = True, speed = "fast")
+s.sentida("Programmering er dejligt.
+Jeg elsker sentimentanalyse!!", output = "by_sentence_mean", normal = True, speed = "normal")
 ```

 ### References